ProjectionistFM/RCT_Music/README.md

 2. Restart OpenRCT2
 3. In game, click Cheats menu > Object Selection > Advanced button > Music Tab.
 4. Place a check next to the music packs you want to be available for your rides.
+If you aren't seeing the new music listed, make sure that "custom" is selected in the Filter button

 ## Attribution
 Individual music files will not be included in this repository.
 Music is used in accordance with the license of the respective composer's chosen distribution platform, or is in the public domain.
 Licensing details: